- Team Breakdown

 - represent the client’s interests in our agency.

 Account managers strictly monitor compliance with deadlines and quality of work.
 They can force any specialist to redo one job ten times if they do not have a clear assurance that this work will satisfy a customer and provide results for the website.

-The main task of the account manager is to launch the project in the shortest time possible and to start getting solid results.
+The main task of the account manager is to launch the project in the shortest time possible and to start getting reliable results.

 We are well aware that an account manager is an important part, but only in the client-oriented businesses.
 If you are working on the implementation of the marketing strategy for your own company, you will not need an account manager.
-However, someone will have to perform some of the account manager functions.
+However, someone will have to perform some of the account management functions.
 What are these?
 Well, tasks like project budgeting and performance reports.
-In case the content marketing strategy is a separate project, I assume that these functions will most likely be performed by the project (or a marketing director, if the implementation of the content marketing strategy is on marketing department).
+In case the content marketing strategy is a separate project, I assume that these functions will most likely be performed by the project manager or a marketing director if the implementation of the content marketing strategy is on the marketing department).